gators.data_cleaning package#

 - Parameters:

-max_ratio (Optional[float], default=None) – Maximum ratio of unique values to total rows.
+max_ratio (float, default=None) – Maximum ratio of unique values to total rows.
 Must be between 0 and 1.
 For example, 0.9 means columns where >90% of rows are unique will be removed.
 If None, no ratio threshold is applied.

 ignore_na (bool, default=True) – Whether to ignore NaN/null values when counting unique values.
 If True, NaN is not counted as a unique value.